MozillaSecurity/funfuzz/src/funfuzz/autobisectjs/faq.md

 You can add the earliest known working **Mercurial** revision to the earliestKnownWorkingRev function in [known_broken_earliest_working](known_broken_earliest_working.py).

-**Q: Does autoBisect work on nightly SpiderMonkey js shells yet?**
+**Q: Does autobisectjs work on nightly SpiderMonkey js shells yet?**

 No, not yet.
 Currently it only uses ["tinderbox-builds" js shells](https://archive.mozilla.org/pub/mozilla.org/firefox/tinderbox-builds/mozilla-inbound-macosx64-debug/) by default, which are stored on a per-checkin basis only for the past month.
 Patches accepted!

-**Q: How does autoBisect compare with [mozregression](http://mozilla.github.io/mozregression/)?**
+**Q: How does autobisectjs compare with [mozregression](http://mozilla.github.io/mozregression/)?**

-When autoBisect was proposed and written in 2009, mozregression did not exist yet.
+When autobisectjs was proposed and written in 2009, mozregression did not exist yet.
 Since 2010, both have been developed independently of each other.

-autoBisect was [first written](https://bugzilla.mozilla.org/show_bug.cgi?id=482536) (in Bash) [with results](https://bugzilla.mozilla.org/show_bug.cgi?id=476655#c8) in March 2009.
+autobisectjs was [first written](https://bugzilla.mozilla.org/show_bug.cgi?id=482536) (in Bash) [with results](https://bugzilla.mozilla.org/show_bug.cgi?id=476655#c8) in March 2009.

 mozregression had its [first landing](https://github.com/mozilla/mozregression/commit/d50509b36cb6ba45d7c54917f528bdf482d2c5e6) in February 2010.

-autoBisect supports bisections using compiled and downloaded (tinderbox-builds) SpiderMonkey js shells, while mozregression supports nightly and inbound builds [for various Mozilla products](http://mozilla.github.io/mozregression/).
+autobisectjs supports bisections using compiled and downloaded (tinderbox-builds) SpiderMonkey js shells, while mozregression supports nightly and inbound builds [for various Mozilla products](http://mozilla.github.io/mozregression/).